 At the risk of stating the obvious, companies need capital to grow.
-Often businesses, especially of the smaller variety, do not have access to the capital that they need, when they need it.
-Thus the time-honored tradition of lending money — business owners can borrow the money they need, and then pay it all back along with a nice fee to make it worth the lender’s time and money.
+Often, businesses, especially of the smaller variety, do not have access to the capital that they need when they need it.
+Thus, the time-honored tradition of lending money — business owners can borrow the money they need and then pay it all back, along with a nice fee to make it worth the lender’s time and money.

-What is Stacking?
+What Is Loan Stacking?

 Stacking is the act of accepting multiple loans or advances at the same time.
 As a result, the borrower winds up making payments to multiple lenders.
-This problem is primarily prevalent in the merchant cash advance/short term loan industry.
+This problem is primarily prevalent in the merchant cash advance/short-term loan industry.

 I want to be clear here: there are a few very good reasons a merchant might have multiple loans at once.
-For example, you might get a loan to expand to a second location, and then discover you need more capital to actually advertise for and promote the new location.
+For example, you might get a loan to expand to a second location and then discover you need more capital to advertise and promote the new location.
 In this situation, accepting two different advances is not the best way to resolve your problem, but it’s unlikely to destroy your growing business.